 In 1939, the Delaware General Assembly enacted a law designating the "Blue Hen Chicken" as the official state bird, formalizing a tradition that began in 1775 during the Revolutionary War.
-Since Delaware is one of only two states with a domestic bird as the state bird, the addition of State Migratory Bird to the state code gives recognition to a true wild bird widely known for its association to Delaware.
+Since Delaware is one of only two states with a domestic bird as the state bird, the addition of State Migratory Bird designation to the state code gives recognition to a true wild bird widely known for its association to Delaware.

 The Red Knot faces numerous challenges during its perilous migration.
 In the 1990s, it came very near extinction because unregulated horseshoe crab harvests virtually depleted its essential stopover food source.
 Thanks to the work of Delaware Audubon and other organizations, regulations were put in place which stabilized the horseshoe crab population, although the population still remains well below historic levels.
 Horseshoe crabs are still harvested for bait in Delaware, and they are harvested for their blood in increasing numbers by the unrestricted biomedical industry, even though there is a synthetic alternative available that is just as effective and cost effective as horseshoe crab blood.